 By Rep. Thomas Murt

-Rep. Thomas Murt represents the 152nd Legislative District, which includes portions of Bustleton and eastern Montgomery County.
+Rep. Thomas Murt represents the 152nd Legislative District, which includes parts of Bustleton and eastern Montgomery County.
 Grace Devlin and Emilie Vayner, of Lower Moreland High School, contributed to this article.